Gloucester Resources Limited v Minister for Planning & Groundswell Gloucester Inc

 Subsequently, GRL and SCPL appealed the refusal of consent to the Land and Environment Court.
 Our client, Groundswell Gloucester, sought to be joined to the proceedings.

 On 23 April 2018, the Land and Environment Court ordered that Groundswell Gloucester be joined to the proceedings brought by GRL.
-Groundswell Gloucester will now be allowed to bring in experts to present evidence on the mine’s detrimental impact on climate change and on the social fabric of Gloucester.
+Groundswell Gloucester would now be allowed to bring in experts to present evidence on the mine’s detrimental impact on climate change and on the social fabric of Gloucester.
 In relation to the climate change ground, on joining Groundswell Gloucester, the Court noted that:

 “GRL submits that the raising of the climate issue as proposed in a domestic Court if the Intervener were joined would not serve the purpose of improving this particular planning decision; and, instead, would be a “side show and a distraction”.
 I do not agree.”